PrinuVinod/SQL/README.md

 # SQL
-Few codes to learn SQL
+Few Basic Codes to Learn how to use SQL.